squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 :octicons-unlock-24: Feature flag

 When _sections_ are enabled, top-level sections are rendered as groups in the sidebar for viewports above `1220px`, but remain as-is on mobile.
-They can also be enabled via `mkdocs.yml`:
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: